igarcia11235/BaccaratGame/README.md

     ```
 5. Run the application.

-## Rules
-- Here is a simple [guide](https://fallsviewcasinoresort.com/content/dam/fallsview/PDF/Playing/FCR-BaccaratGuide.pdf) on how to play Baccarat

 ## How to Play
+Here is a simple [guide](https://fallsviewcasinoresort.com/content/dam/fallsview/PDF/Playing/FCR-BaccaratGuide.pdf) on how to play Baccarat

 ## Disclaimer
-- If the images folder is not added to src, no card images will be shown.
+If the images folder is not added to src, no card images will be shown.

 For any questions or feedback, feel free to reach out to me at igarcia11235@gmail.com.